geissgold/blindtasting/README.md

-# Blind Tasting App 🍷
+# Blind Tasting App 🍷 - by !!G

 A simple, elegant web app for running blind tastings—designed for wine, coffee, spirits, or anything you want to rate as a group.
 **Live App:** [https://tasting.hallofmirth.us](https://tasting.hallofmirth.us)